-Andrea Aranow was a collector, business woman and story-teller of textiles.
+Andrea Aranow was a collector, businesswoman and story-teller of textiles.
 Born in Springfield, MA, Andrea grew up handling cloth.
 “I grew up sewing with my mom, who was a knitter,” Andrea said.
 “She enjoyed doing handwork and was happy to pass off the machine sewing to me, and we shopped together to look for colors and patterns for my clothes.”

 “I rarely passed up an opportunity for a new technique or a handmade piece of unknown origin,” Aranow said.
 “The scope of the material in the archive reﬂects my various curiosities over the decades.”

 In total, Aranow spent ﬁfteen years abroad creating ethnic textile collections for museums.
-In addition to the British Museum, some collections have been purchased by The Royal Scottish Museum, and The Costume Institute at the Metropolitan Museum of Art.
+In addition to the British Museum, some collections have been purchased by The Royal Scottish Museum and The Costume Institute at the Metropolitan Museum of Art.

-In 1987 Aranow returned to New York to start Andrea Aranow Textile Documents, a business selling pieces from her international collection to fashion companies as inspiration fro new designs.
+In 1987 Aranow returned to New York to start Andrea Aranow Textile Documents, a business selling pieces from her international collection to fashion companies as inspiration for new designs.
 The collection became a highly prized and sought-after resource for fashion and design industry professionals worldwide, and clients included designers from Dries Van Noten, Ralph Lauren, Louis Vuitton, Williams Sonoma, Marni, Abercrombie & Fitch, The Gap, and UNIQLO.
 Aranow continued to grow her collection and by the time she closed her business in 2009, she had amassed more than 40,000 unique items.

 Andrea lived a rich life, influencing and inspiring people all over the world with her intellect, curiosity, creativity, and passion for fashion, textiles, design, and travel.
 She was many things to many people.
 She was a daughter, a sister, a mother, a friend.
-She was a mentor, a muse, a fashion designer, a textile researcher and collector, a business woman, and a barrier breaker.
+She was a mentor, a muse, a fashion designer, a textile researcher and collector, a businesswoman, and a barrier breaker.

 Sayan grew up surrounded by textiles and foreign cultures living in Peru, London, Japan, China, and the United States.
 He graduated from Trinity College in 2000 with a degree in International and Comparative Politics.
 Since 2003, he has worked with the Andrea Aranow Textile Design Collection, ﬁrst in its incarnation as a New York City business providing inspiration for textile designers.

-The ultimate goal for the project and collection’s future was to ﬁnd a permanent home for the physical and its digital collection with an educational institution, cultural organization, or other partnership so that it be fully utilized, built upon and preserved for future generations.
-Positively received as a project, Sayan only found strong interest for the acquisition of the digital component of the collection.
-Unwilling to split up or compromise on the promise of utilizing both the physical and digital collection together, Sayan decided that the best path for the collection and its future was an independent member supported organization in 2014.
+The ultimate goal for the project and collection’s future was to ﬁnd a permanent home for both physical and digital collections with an educational institution, cultural organization, or other partnership so that it be fully utilized, built upon and preserved for future generations.
+Positively received as a project, Sayan only found strong interest for the acquisition of the digital component of the collection, but he was unwilling to split up or compromise on the promise of utilizing both the physical and digital collection together.
+In 2014, Sayan decided that the best path for the collection and its future was an independent, member-supported organization.

-Caleb currently consults through Visual Archiving on large scale digitization projects.
-Serving institutional, private, and corporate collections, Visual Archiving enhances and augments large physical collections transforming them from static to dynamic assets.
+Caleb currently consults through Visual Archiving on large-scale digitization projects.
+Serving institutional, private, and corporate collections, Visual Archiving enhances and augments large physical collections, transforming them from static to dynamic assets.